Act I Synopsis

 I.6: Emotions are instinctive defenses of our many metaphorical selves.
 Finally, the engine roars to life.
 Recall the instinctive machinery of I.1, that exists to protect and maintain our physical bodies?
-Since the human abstract and visceral self-senses are doubly entangled (the body houses the brain, even as the mind steers the body), it doesn’t end there: if I threaten your job, your body reacts!
+Since the human abstract and visceral self-senses are doubly entangled (the body houses the brain, even as the mind steers the body), it doesn’t end there: if I abstractly threaten your job, the instinctive machinery of your body reacts!

 Examples of such identity-entanglements abound: unexpected bad news hits like a punch in the gut, for the body defends as if against a surprise physical attack.
 “Bad” election results can (and do) cause existential dread, with real physical symptoms, but not to the opposition.
 “Good” news liberates a burst of energy.
 Ask any sports fan.
 For that matter, ask any concertgoer what it is like to physically experience a moment of musical catharsis.

 I.7: An illustration, by analogy.
 A simple automotive analogy might look something like this:

 - Emotion is the pedals, but they are double-connected, for the engine also uses them to accelerate its driver.
 (No analogy is perfect.)